 Red wine from own grapes.

 My father has a 20 year old grapevine in his backyard, some of the grapes are eaten but most rot away on the ground.
 This is why each year I try and make a red wine out of these grapes.
-It is a very educational experience and each year the wine is getting better and better (with some exceptions hehe)
+It is a very educational experience and each year the wine is getting better and better

 Beer fermented using wild yeasts derived from spontaneously fermented apple cider.